 Natural Woman - A rare segment from

 San Francisco Radio in 1977 featuring Alice and her six

 piece funky soul blues band.
 Includes an interview with

 Alice Stuart and two of her own songs.

-Everyone Knows - Alice
+Everyone Knows - This is a beautiful

 poignant lament sung with a passion.
 By the end of the

 family.
 She stayed off the road for fourteen years.

 powerful reworking of Nehamiah Skip James (left) song

 steeped in the mud of the Mississippi Delta.